Submit a Question

 What is a business plan?

-Your business plan is the blueprint for how you plan to build a successful enterprise.
-Business plans come in all lengths and formats, but most include the following components: Table of contents, executive summary, company overview, analysis of business environment, company description, company strategy, marketing plan, financial review, an action plan, and appendixes with detailed information that supports the plan.
+Your business plan is the blueprint for how you'll build a successful enterprise.
+Most business plans include these components: Table of contents, executive summary, company overview, analysis of business environment, company description, company strategy, marketing plan, financial review, action plan, and appendixes with detailed information that supports the plan.
 (From Business Plans Kit for Dummies)

-Your business plan sells your company, whereas your marketing plan tells how you plan to sell your products.
+Your business plan sells your company.
+Your marketing plan tells how you plan to sell your products.
 Because selling your products is key to your company’s success, an outline of your marketing plan is at the heart of your business plan.
 (From Business Plans Kit for Dummies)

-The terms marketing and sales aren’t synonymous, though too many people confuse one for the other.
+The terms marketing and sales aren’t synonymous.
 Marketing is a never-ending process that involves research, product development, pricing, labels and packaging, distribution, advertising, promotions, public relations, sales, and customer service.
 Sales is the point at which the product is offered to the consumer, the case is made, the purchasing decision is made, and the business-to-customer exchange takes place.
 Selling is an essential part of the marketing process.
 (From Small Business Marketing for Dummies)

-What's the difference between a vision and mission statement?
+What's the difference between a vision statement and mission statement?

 What’s the difference between a goal and an objective?